 For the last 25 years, SportsCover Direct has been insuring golfers just like you, from ambitious amateurs to dedicated scratch players.
 With our policies, you’ll be covered financially if you get hurt while out on the course, if your travel plans are disrupted, or if your clubs are lost, stolen or damaged.
 You’ll even be covered for claims from other people if one of your shots hits and injures them.

 Our cover is available at competitive rates and can be made available through flexible payment plans.
-Find out more on our golf insurance offering here.
+Take a closer look at all our golf insurance policies.